Miu Miu: History

 Miu Miu was established in 1992 by Miuccia Prada.
 The name was conceived from Miuccia Prada's family nickname.
 It was publicly launched in 1993, with a cowgirl-themed collection of fringed suede jackets and patchwork prairie skirts.
 Starting in 1994, the brand showed its collections in the US for three seasons.
 It first showed a womenswear collection during Paris Fashion Week in 2006.

 By 2005, Prada worked on distinguishing Miu Miu by setting up a separate showroom for the brand in an Art Nouveau villa that served as Prada’s first Milan headquarters, and using that same location for the men’s fall-winter show in 2006.

 In 2020, Miu Miu introduced Upcycled by Miu Miu, a limited collection of vintage dresses from the 1930s through the 1980s that have been tweaked and refashioned.
 The collection continues to be a major focus for the brand today.

 Miu Miu’s Spring 2024 show was chosen as the 'best of the year' at the Impression Awards 2024.
-In the 2020's, Miu Miu has experienced a renewed interest from a younger customer.
-2023 full year sales figures were up by 82% year-over-year.
+In the 2020s, Miu Miu has experienced a renewed interest from younger customers; full year sales figures for 2023 showed an increase of 82% year-over-year.